npr/npr-one-backend-proxy-php/CONTRIBUTING.md

 - `./vendor/bin/phpunit`: runs all unit tests

 PHPUnit is configured to generate coverage reports in a `coverage` folder under `test-results` in the root of the project.
-Overall test coverage can viewed by opening `test-results/coverage/index.html`.
 (N.B.
 These coverage reports are purposely excluded from source control.)
 Note that [Xdebug must be enabled](https://xdebug.org/docs/install) in order for code coverage to be generated.

 XML files are also generated for reporting test results and coverage on a CI server; again, those can be found under `test-results`.